 How to Grow Bluebell and Other Scilla

-It is easiest to grow plants from Scilla bulbs; these should be planted outdoors in the autumn; plant smaller varieties at about 8 cm deep, and larger species at 12 cm.
-Space the bulbs 9 cm (small) to 12 cm (large) apart.
+It is easiest to grow plants from Scilla bulbs; these should be planted outdoors in the autumn.
+Plant smaller varieties at about 8 cm (3 inches) deep, and larger species at 12 cm (5 inches).
+Space the bulbs from 9 cm / 4 inches (small) to 12 cm / 5 inches (large) apart.

 Caring for Scilla

 Scilla plant species such as Bluebells and Squill are pretty easy to look after.
 They like moist ground, so water well when flowering.
 However, when flowering has finished, stop watering and allow the bulbs to dry.